Yoghurt delivery venture withdraws licence bid for Heath Street premises

 Plans for a yoghurt delivery company looking to open in Heath Street remain shrouded in mystery after the company behind it withdrew an application for an alcohol licence.

 The planned scheme would see deliveries via Deliveroo and Uber Eats from the currently-vacant premises at 91a and 91b Heath Street in the heart of Hampstead.

-In documents relating the now-withdrawn application, Sam Bratt – a representative of Conjure Group Ltd, who brought the application – explained the vision for the yet-to-be-named outlet.
+In documents relating the now-withdrawn application, Sam Bratt, who brought the application for Conjure Group Ltd, explained the vision for the yet-to-be-named outlet.

 He told Camden Council’s officers: “It will operate predominantly as a delivery only site retailing Snog Frozen Yogurt, Little Moons Mochi Ice Cream, PRESS Juices, Beltane&Pop Ice Pops, Biju Bubble Tea and FORUM Cocktails.
 The site will not be open to the general public.”

 The licensing application had sought permission to sell alcohol from the property every day between 10am and midnight.

 You may also want to watch: